 Faced with impossible odds, Asa did a very wise thing.
 He turned to God.
-"Then Asa called to the LORD his God and said, 'LORD, there is no one like you to help the powerless against the mighty.
-Help us, LORD our God, for we rely on you, and in your name we have come against this vast army.
-LORD, you are our God; do not let mere mortals prevail against you'" (2 Chron.
-14:11).
+"Then Asa called to the Lord his God and said, 'Lord, there is no one like you to help the powerless against the mighty.
+Help us, O Lord our God, for we rely on you, and in your name we have come against this vast army.
+O Lord, you are our God; do not let man prevail against you" (2 Chronicles 14:11).
 Asa put his kingdom and his future in God's hands.

-God's answer was immediate, swift, and decisive: "The LORD struck down the Cushites before Asa and Judah.
-The Cushites fled" (2 Chron.
-14:12).
+God's answer was immediate, swift, and decisive: "The Lord struck down the Cushites before Asa and Judah.
+The Cushites fled" (2 Chronicles 14:12).
 Huge success.
 The army carried lots of loot and livestock back to Jerusalem.
 A great disaster was averted, but had any lessons been learned?
 Time would tell.